vivaandaga/Infinitely-Stacked/_pages/about.md

 permalink: /about/
 ---

 Hi!
-I am currently a student at TSRS Moulsari.
-I created this blog to share some interesting pieces of mathematics.
+I am Vivaan Daga, currently a student at TSRS Moulsari.
+I am primarily interested in mathematics and created this blog to write about my mathemaical musings.
+Hopefully someonelse finds them interesting too!